dpwiese/flying-notes-vitepress/docs/includes/spatial-disorientation.md

 Defines our natural ability to maintain our body orientation and/or posture in relation to the surrounding environment.
 :::

+* Vestibular System (inner ear/balance) + Somatosensory System (nerves/gravity) + Visual System
-* Sensory mismatch can cause illusions leading to spatial *disorientation*.
+* Sensory mismatch can cause illusions leading to *spatial disorientation*.
+* Vestibular system = fluid in inner-ear makes contact with hairs, deflect
+* Basically all vestibular illusions below are caused by a steady-state condition being reached in the inner ear that is not straight-and-level flight
+  * Return to straight-and-level flight from this condition then feels wrong causing the pilot to react incorrectly
+* Posture considerations

 ## Vestibular Illusions